guardrails-ai/guardrails/docs/concepts/guard.md

 # The Guard

-The guard object is the main interface for GuardRails.
+The guard object is the main interface for Guardrails.
 It can be used without configuration for string-based LLM apps, and accepts a pydantic object for structured data usecases.
-The Guard is then used to run the GuardRails AI engine.
+The Guard is then used to run the Guardrails AI engine.
 It is the object that wraps LLM calls, orchestrates validation, and keeps track of call history.

 ## How it works